legzy27/Which-Test-Framework/README.md

 # 3 Functional tests necessary for TV Landing Page

-* Unit tests: Tests an individual unit of the software to make sure it performs appropriately.
+* Unit tests: Tests individual unit of the software to make sure it performs appropriately.

 * Integration Tests: Takes multiple individual units of the software and tests them as a group to make sure they interact appropriately.